kernelci/kernelci-core/doc/collection-boot.rst

  :status 200: Results found.
  :status 403: Not authorized to perform the operation.
  :status 404: The provided resource has not been found.
- :status 500: Internal database error.
+ :status 500: Internal server error.
+ :status 503: Service maintenance.

  **Example Requests**